kleinmann-orm/kleinmann-orm/docs/router.rst

 Config Router
 -------------

-Just put it in configuration of tortoise or in `Tortoise.init` method.
+Just put it in configuration of kleinmann or in `Kleinmann.init` method.

 .. code-block:: python3